 Company Contact SICK contact Address Phone Fax: Hardware as per rating plate: PLS model: PLS Order number: 1 0 Device number: 9 Software: PLS user software version: 0 - Choose "About User Software" from the "Help" menu.
 Sensor status: Please enclose printout: Log on to the user software as an "Authorized Client".
 Choose "Sick Diagnosis" from the "Sensor" menu.
 Select, add, execute and save the telegrams "Read sensor status" and "Read fault memory".
-Application: Area protection Problem: If the yellow LED is flashing rapidly (4 times per second): - Is the voltage to the PLS power connector in the permissible range?
-No 🗌 Ye Please enter the mean voltage:V If the red LED is flashing (approx. 2 times per second): - Does the 24 V p ower pack of the PLS have a load capacity of at least 1.5 A?
-No Yes If the red LED is active: - Where is the pro stective field being infringed ?
-Interior Edges - Please describe the application and any critical ambient conditions: Sketch of application on back: Yes No
+Application: Area protection Mobile application Problem: - Is the voltage to is flashing rapidly (4 times per second): the PLS power connector in the permissible range? es Please enter the mean voltage:V flashing (approx. 2 times per second): ower pack of the PLS have a load capacity of at least 1.5 A?
+No Yes If the red LED is active: - Where is the pro tective field being infringed ?
+Interior Edges Please describe the application and any critical ambient conditions: Sketch of application on back: Yes No